I swapped my tumble dryer for this heated clothes airer in my tiny flat

 When it’s very cold in my flat (I can be stubborn about turning on the heating), clothes take a little longer to dry but an unexpected plus is that the appliance heats the area around it, making the room feel a little warmer overall.
 Simply plug it in next to your WFH spot, for extra toastiness.

-Dunelm roughly calculates the airer costs about 7p an hour to run.
+Dunelm roughly calculates the airer costs about 9p an hour to run (at time of writing).
 On days when the airer was switched on for up to six hours, my bills remained low, making it a far more cost-effective method than using a tumble dryer, which caused my electricty to spike above average.

 As with all of my IndyBest reviews, I tested the heated clothes airer following the strict criteria below.